shikaan/ttyny/README.md

 ## Development

-This project is written in C11 and oly targets POSIX systems.
+This project is written in C17 and only targets MacOS.
+It uses `__attribute__` so it is expected to be compiled with gcc, clang, or zig cc.

 ```bash
 # Clone the repository